The Spanish omelette (“tortilla”) is the perfect weeknight meal, and it’s even better the next day as leftovers!

-- Add the remaining 2 tablespoons of oil and heat until shimmering, then slide the omelette back into the pan.
+- Add the remaining 2 tablespoons of oil and heat until shimmering, then slide the omelet back into the pan.

-- Continue to cook until the bottom of the omelette has browned and the eggs are set, about 3-5 minutes.
+- Continue to cook until the bottom of the omelet has browned and the eggs are set, about 3-5 minutes.
 Serve hot as is, or let cool.

-- Once the bottom of the omelette has started to brown, place the pan in the oven and finish the omelette there.
+- Once the bottom of the omelet has started to brown, place the pan in the oven and finish the omelet there.
 The top will puff slightly and become uneven,

-- Once the omelette is cooked through and has started to brown, about 3-5 minutes, remove from the oven.
+- Once the omelet is cooked through and has started to brown, about 3-5 minutes, remove from the oven.

-- Let the omelette rest until cool enough to handle, then serve.
+- Let the omelet rest until cool enough to handle, then serve.